manfredsteyer/snake/README.md

 ## Goal
 The goal of this contest is to write a strategy navigating the snake.
-Maximize the amount of fruits it is eating during the **first 500 moves**.
+Maximize the amount of fruits it is eating during the **first 500 moves**:

-In the case of a tie after 500 moves, we will increase this limit.
+- In the case of a tie after 500 moves, we will increase this limit.

-The **game mode** used for the evaluation is ``Obstacles`` (just play the Game to find out what this means ;-)).
+- The **game mode** used for the evaluation is ``Obstacles`` (just play the Game to find out what this means ;-)).

 ## Get into the right mood